 John the Baptist was the last of his kind as a prophet, echoing the Old Testament warnings.
 When the time came, he was hesitant to baptize Jesus knowing Jesus’s divine identity and authority.
 Jesus didn’t need the rebirth through the cleansing of baptism.
 When John reminded him of this, he was told by Jesus that it must be done to fulfill scripture.
 After the baptism, God said, with a symbolic dove similar to the one for new creation on Noah’s ark, “This is my beloved Son, with whom I am well pleased” (Matt.
 3:17).

 God had said He was “well pleased” before Jesus’ ministry had yet to begin.
 He had not yet healed anyone, preached any sermons of note, did little accomplishment to be recorded in the Scriptures (notwithstanding his miraculous birth ).
 But still, God, the Father, expresses his approval.
-It showed how a father’s love and approval is not based on accomplishment.
+It showed how the father God’s love and approval are not based on orthopraxy (correct ethical and liturgical practice as opposed to His grace).

-The longest genealogy that points to Jesus is in Matthew.
-It indicates, by those listed, he was writing to a Jewish audience to show the realization of the line coming from Abraham.
+The longest Jewish genealogy of Jesus, beginning with Abraham is in Matthew (Luke’s genealogy does too but his begins with Adam showing God’s message is for all of humanity related before Genesis 12).
+This genealogy is an indicator he was writing to a Jewish audience showing the realization of the line coming from Abraham.
 Jesus’s family tree includes women (seldom mentioned in biblical genealogies): Judah, Tamar, Rahab, Ruth, and Bathsheba.
 They have been mentioned previously, their more redeeming parts, only alluding to their discretions.
 Their backstory includes sex with a father in law who thought she was a prostitute; a Gentile who bore two sons out of incest, a Canaanite prostitute, and a Moabite lineage that began with from the incest between Lot and his daughter.
 Jesus was not ashamed of His family tree nor did He hide it.

 I have struggled with an underlying burden of shame and guilt, sometimes irrational guilt, of unworthiness.
 Somewhere along the way, my guilt morphed into the most defining aspects of shame.
 My shame came from the actions of my birth family, the things they did and still do today to themselves and other members, and even the neglect of preserving the reputation of our family name has been particularly burdensome for me.
 I have a sense of shame of not having the kind of birth family that grows together, one that takes care of each other, shows love and support to and for each other.
 There is no perfect family.
 But I do admire the ones that stick together regardless instead of going their separate ways in adult life.
 I feel the shame of my situation of being a divorced grandparent, I had hoped to represent something different for my grandchildren.